Tags: chromosome/chromatin; epigenetics; holism; plasticity/genome; transcription; transcription/transcription factors

 To locate a modest-sized protein-coding gene within all that DNA is like homing in on a half-inch stretch within those 24 miles.6 Or, rather, two relevant half-inch stretches located on different pieces of string, since most of our cells have two copies of any given gene, residing on different chromosomes.
 Except that sometimes one copy differs from the other and one version is not supposed to be expressed, or one version needs to be expressed more than the other, or the product of one needs to be modified relative to the other.
 So part of the job may be to distinguish one of those half-inch stretches from the other, and to act differently in the two cases.
 “Decisions” everywhere, it seems.

-As a functional unit, a gene must participate in a performance appropriate to its context, and the highly distributed activity responsible for its function must be cobbled together by the cell according to the needs of the moment.
+As a functional unit, a gene must participate in a performance appropriate to the current cellular and extra-cellular context, and the highly distributed activity responsible for its function must be cobbled together by the cell according to the needs of the moment.
 There is no predefined path to follow once the cell has located the “right” half inch or so of “string”, or once it has done whatever is necessary to bring that locus into proper relation with other chromosomal loci participating in, and essential to, a joint performance.

 One issue has to do with the fact that there are two strands of the double helix, and (in a chemical sense) these complementary strands “point” in opposite directions.
 In humans, protein-coding sequences can occur on both strands.
 Likewise, transcription (of both protein-coding and regulatory sequences) occurs on both strands, which is to say that the transcribing enzyme (RNA polymerase) can move in either direction along the double helix.
 The direction chosen — that is, the strand along which the RNA polymerase will move — depends on the meaning within the current context of the sequences that exist at the current locus.
 Somehow, acting within and guided by its present context, RNA polymerase must have the “good sense” to choose the appropriate activity from among the various possibilities.